Gesee-y/Leetcode-challenge/README.md

 # Leetcode-challenge

-All the problems I solved on leetcode.
-It's just so that my github won't take dust, the time for me to get a computer
+All the problems I solved on Leetcode.
+It's just so my GitHub won’t gather dust while I wait to get a computer.

 ## My experience

-After some time doing leetcode I discovered that most people (especially beginners) have the same problem.
-Not a skill issue, but an understanding issue.
-They often misinterpret the exercise and get stuck for hours, then complain in the comments about how leetcode's problems are poorly written and how flawed is it.
+After some time doing Leetcode, I discovered that most people (especially beginners) face the same issue.
+Not a lack of skill, but a lack of understanding.
+They often misinterpret the exercise and get stuck for hours, then complain in the comments about how Leetcode’s problems are poorly written and flawed.

-Sometimes, once you clearly understand a problem the solution often feels natural.
+Sometimes, once you clearly understand a problem, the solution feels natural.

-## Why leetcode ?
+## Why Leetcode?

-I often feel like most people don't understand the purpose of leetcode's problems.
+I often feel like most people don’t understand the purpose of Leetcode’s problems.
-As Paul Zeitz stated in "The art and crafts of problem solving" there is a difference between a **problem** and an **exercise**.
+As Paul Zeitz stated in *The Art and Craft of Problem Solving*, there is a difference between a problem and an exercise.

-An **exercise** is a clearly work where you just have to apply what you know, for example write the fibonacci serie algorithm.
-You just need to recall knowledge to solve this.
+An **exercise** is a straightforward task where you just apply what you already know (for example, writing the Fibonacci series algorithm).
+You just need to recall knowledge to solve it.

-A *problem* on the other hand require you to think about how to solve the problem first.
-In a problem you have to understand what's stated, collect the necessary tools and relevant approaches for it.
+A **problem**, on the other hand, requires you to think about how to solve it first.
+You need to understand what’s being asked, gather the necessary tools, and figure out relevant approaches.
-A problem is not mean to be clear about what you have to do and how to do it, that's the role of an exercise.
+A problem is not supposed to be clear about what you have to do and how to do it, that’s the role of an exercise.

-Don't confuse the 2, else you will always keep complaining about how leetcode problems are poorly stated instead of thinking like a problem solver.
+Don’t confuse the two, otherwise you’ll keep complaining about how Leetcode’s problems are poorly stated instead of learning to think like a problem solver.

-## How I solve my problem
+## How I solve problems

-- First of all, I **carefully read the exercise**.
-It's the most important part.
-I single misinterpretation can lead you on a pit.
-Is better to clearly restate and understand the problem before going further.
+- **Carefully read the exercise**: This is the most important part.
+A single misinterpretation can send you straight into a trap.
+It’s better to restate and fully understand the problem before going further.

-- **Listing the necessary tools**.
-Once the problem is understood, we need the tools to solve it.
-You just need to see how each part of the problem match a given pattern.
+- **List the necessary tools**: Once the problem is understood, you need the tools to solve it.
+Look at how each part of the problem matches a known pattern.

-- **Using analogies**.
-Instead of always solving the same problem from the ground, it's often better to just search what's similar between the given problem and the problems you previously solved.
-This way you can just reuse their solution to go faster.
+- **Use analogies**: Instead of solving every problem from scratch, it’s often better to look for similarities with problems you’ve already solved.
+This way, you can reuse solutions and go faster.

-- **See the solution**: If all these strategies failed, I will just see the solution.
-This way I absorb the pattern for that problem and make sure that if I'm given a similar exercise again, I will be able to solve.
-Especially because it make a new analogy in my toolbox.
+- **Check the solution**: If all else fails, I look at the solution.
+That way I absorb the pattern behind the problem and make sure that if I see a similar one again, I’ll be able to solve it, especially since it adds a new analogy to my toolbox.

-## Difficulties relativity
+## Relativity of difficulty

-Peoples on Leetcode oftem misunderstand something...
+People on Leetcode often misunderstand something: difficulty is relative.
-Difficulty is relative.
-Maybe some get discouraged after a problem took them hours but a guy just come and say "that's so easy taht it doesn't even deserve to be on leetcode".
+Maybe someone gets discouraged after spending hours on a problem, while another person shows up and says, “That’s so easy, it doesn’t even deserve to be on Leetcode.”

-The thing is, problems on leetcode often rely on a given pattern.
-There greater the exposure to such pattern, the easier the problem is.
+The truth is, Leetcode problems often rely on **specific patterns**.
+The more **exposure** you have to a given pattern, the easier the problem feels.
-If a problem seem hard it's just because you are discovering a new pattern, not because you are not a genius.
+If a problem seems hard, it’s usually just because you’re discovering a new pattern, not because you lack intelligence.

-So it's important to follow our pace, learning and praticing patterns one at a time instead of comparing ourselves to others.
+That’s why it’s important to follow your own pace, learning and practicing patterns one at a time, instead of constantly comparing yourself to others.